MicrosoftDocs/azure-devops-docs/release-notes/2020/sprint-175-update.md

 # Scale-set agents is now generally available

-For the past couple of months, this feature has been in preview.
-We're now announcing the general availability of scale-set agents.
+In the past couple of months, we released the scale-set agents for preview.
+And we're now excited to announce its generally availability.

 Check out the [Features](#features) list below for details.